Pick the district that fits the starting point and the energy you actually have

 Do not choose a district that adds transit friction unless the afternoon has one very clear reason for it.

-If the next commitment matters, end the Providence loop a little early rather than one stop too late.
+If the next commitment matters, end the Providence afternoon a little early rather than one stop too late.

 These district pages carry the most useful geographic context for this specific Providence decision.